wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 .. image:: images/training/axon-mobilenet-14.png

 You can download the annotated video.
 Click the download icon next to the test’s name, and your browser will begin the download.
-The video is currently a `.mp4` within a .zip.
+The video is currently a ``.mp4`` within a ``.zip``.